Office of the Secretary-General of the European Schools

 The Board of Governors

-The governing body of the European Schools is composed of the Ministers of Education of each of the Union countries, normally represented by senior civil servants from the Ministries of Education or Foreign Affairs, together with the representative of the EU Commission and the representative of the European Patent Office.
-A representative designated by the Staff Committee (from among the teaching staff ) and a representative of the parents designated by the Parents’ Associations are also members of the Board of Governors.
+The governing body of the European Schools is composed of the Ministers of Education of each of the European Union countries, normally represented by senior civil servants from the Ministries of Education or Foreign Affairs, together with the representatives of the EU Commission and certain European Agencies that have a direct link to the European Schools (EPO, EUIPO, EIB, ECB, EuroControl).
+A representative designated by the Staff Committee from among the teaching staff (ISTC) and a representative of the parents designated by all the Parents’ Associations (InterParents) are also members of the Board of Governors.

 The mandate of the Board of Governors covers educational, administrative and financial matters.
 When it is not in session, its powers are exercised by its officially appointed Secretary-General.